mounaiban/studycapt/README.md

 $ wireshark -X lua_script:capt.lua
 ```

-The dissector is currently only able to dissect inital packets over USB.
-Follow-up packets to responses seven bytes or longer are not yet dissected.
-CAPT over Ethernet is currently not supported.
+The dissector is currently only able dissect packets over USB.
+CAPT over Ethernet and parallel printer port/IEEE1284 are currently not supported.

 ### find\_msb()
 An experiment in improving ``find_msb()``, a function in ``hiscoa-compress.c`` that finds the position of an integer's highest bit, similar to Python's ``int.bit_length()``.